 This year the first eggs were laid in mid-January and even though they had to contend with wet weather and strong winds the colony is doing well.
 At the end of March, 17 nests were occupied: 15 nests on Heron Island and two on the western end of the Bandstand Island.

 We will continue to keep a close eye on the herons of Regent’s Park.
-They will be making the most of the quiet conditions in the park during the lockdown, continuing to build their nests, raise young and forage through the park.
+They made the most of the quiet conditions in the park during the lockdown, continuing to build their nests, raise young and forage through the park.
+Before long they'll be nesting again, with some herons laying eggs as early as February.